 For David Galindo, winning wasn’t his main priority this year.
 The 27-year-old history professor at Northwest Vista College was happy just to see his school put a team on the field.

-Only 3.6 percent of UT-Austin professors are black.
-In contrast, 77.3 percent are white – a figure that is high even by Texas standards.
-Austin has an 8 percent black population.
+Only 3.6 percent of UT-Austin professors are black, while 77.3 percent are white – a figure that is high even by Texas standards.

 In 2012, the Harvard Business Review called data science “the sexiest job of the 21st century.”
 This is especially impressive considering that the title “data scientist” did not exist until 2008.